davelevine/portfolio/data/posts/google-photos-rclone-issue.md

 categories:
     - Knowledge
 date: "2021.02.27"
-description: Since my son was born, my wife and I have been taking what seems like an endless stream of photos and videos, all of which are backed up to Google Photos.
-This has been great as it's seamless and easy to distribute to family members.
-So what's the problem?
+description: A personal account of using rclone to back up photos and videos from Google Photos.
 ---

 <!--markdownlint-disable-->